Presbyterian Church in Uganda

 Presbyterian Church in Uganda is a conservative Reformed Calvinistic denomination in Uganda with almost 100 churches in 5 presbyteries in the late 2000s.

 Origin

 The Presbyterian Church in Uganda was founded in the 1970s by the Ugandan pastor Keefa Sempangi, who had pastored that time a large Pentecostal church in Kampala, the Redeemed Church, he was a member of the Parliament in that time.
-In 1973 Kefa Sempangi had to emigrate, because of the persecution of Idi Amin, he ended in the Netherlands, where he had been introduced the Reformed faith.
-Keefa had to emigrate from Uganda because persecution and fled to the Netherlands where he was introduced the Reformed faith and later he was invited to study in the United States, become a student of the Westminster Theological Seminary in Philadelphia, Pennsylvania.
+In 1973 Kefa Sempangi had to emigrate, because of the persecution of Idi Amin.
+He settled in the Netherlands, where he had been introduced the Reformed faith.
+Later he was invited to study in the United States and become a student of the Westminster Theological Seminary in Philadelphia, Pennsylvania.